seleniadelgado/simple_shell/README.md

 # simple_shell

-Creating a shell from scratch using only the c programming language.
+Creating a simple UNIX shell from scratch using only the c programming language.

-## Getting Started
+## Description

-Instructions on how to use our SHELL.
+Our Shell is called **Bengie**.
+Which executes commands typed in as input.

-### Compiation
+### Compilation

-Your shell will be compiled this way:
+Our shell can be compiled this way, with the executable:
 ```
-gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
+gcc -Wall -Werror -Wextra -pedantic *.c -o angieShell
 ```
+...
+./angieShell
+...

 ### Testing
-Your shell should work like this in interactive mode:
+Our shell should work like this in interactive mode:
 ```
 $ ./hsh
 ($) /bin/ls